-The agile product backlog is a prioritized features list, containing short descriptions of all functionality desired in the product.
-When using Scrum, it is not necessary to start a project with a lengthy, upfront effort to document all requirements.
+The agile product backlog in Scrum is a prioritized features list, containing short descriptions of all functionality desired in the product.
+When applying Scrum, it's not necessary to start a project with a lengthy, upfront effort to document all requirements.
 Typically, a Scrum team and its product owner begin by writing down everything they can think of for agile backlog prioritization.
 This agile product backlog is almost always more than enough for a first sprint.
 The Scrum product backlog is then allowed to grow and change as more is learned about the product and its customers.

 A typical Scrum backlog comprises the following different types of items:

 - Technical work